Chapter 2 (g.o.d album): In popular culture

 "Love and Remember" was used as the background music in the Drama Special episode "Pitch-black Darkness", which starred g.o.d member Danny Ahn and in the tvN television series Reply 1994.
 It was also chosen as the encore song sung by all performers at the 2017 KBS Song Festival.

 Accolades

 Track listing

-All lyrics and music is written and composed by Park Jin-young, except where noted.
+All lyrics and music are written and composed by Park Jin-young, except where noted.